jostmey/dkm/README.md

-###### Antigen Classification Problem# When Data that Do Not Conform to Rows and Columns: A Case Study of T-cell Receptor Datasets
+# When Data that Do Not Conform to Rows and Columns: A Case Study of T-cell Receptor Datasets
 ###### JARED L OSTMEYER, ASSISTANT PROFESSOR, UT SOUTHWESTERN DEPARTMENT OF POPULATION AND DATA SCIENCES

 ## Introduction